Mamata24/Delivary.com/README.md

 **Just fork it and feel free to use it.**

 To get a local copy up and running follow these simple example steps.

+### Prerequisites

+Having a web browser, code editor and git.

+### Install

+Just fork it and you are good to go.

+## Authors

+👤 **Akhila Gajulapalli**

+👤 **Mamata Nayak**

+👤 **Siddharth Kumar**

+## 🤝 Contributing

+Contributions, issues and feature requests are welcome!

+Feel free to check the [issues page](https://Mamata24.github.io/Delivary.com/issues).

+## Show your support

+Give a ⭐️ if you like this project!

+## Acknowledgments

+- We take all the responsiblity for every signle line of code.
+The desgin inspire from Delivery.com.

+82de